Louis Dewis: Painting for himself

 In turning his career over to Petit, Dewis had taken the biggest risk of his life and lost.

 He found himself in Paris without a sponsor.
 He, of course, still had resources from the sale of his business.
 So, the former merchant rented an atelier and began painting for public exhibition.
 From the beginning, his work was highly regarded and well reviewed, as this 1921 appraisal by the art critic at Paris' Revue moderne des arts et de la vie (Modern Review of the Arts and Life) attests:

 Few landscape artists, in my opinion, among our modern painters, reach such a profound expression of truth in a finer art form.
 This artist knows admirably how to compose his paintings, while maintaining a note of reality which removes any impression of being formulaic.
 Modern, clearly, by the richness of the palette, by the skillful distribution of color and light, by the creation of this true atmosphere so rarely achieved, it nevertheless continues the high tradition of the old masters by the consciousness of drawing, respect for perspective and harmony of composition.

 And all these elements combine to create real life on the canvas, palpitating with the intimate emotion of the artist before nature.

-Despite such praise, Dewis's work was never heavily promoted.
-He had realized that Petit's legendary prowess as a marchand d'art (art dealer) was the perfect complement to his own talents.
-But, now involuntarily and totally independent, Dewis simply did not have the drive – nor the desire – to achieve commercial success.
+Dewis's work was never heavily promoted.
+He had arrived at the conclusion that Petit's prowess as a marchand d'art (art dealer) complemented to his own talents.
+But, now involuntarily and independently, Dewis simply did not have the drive – nor the desire – to achieve commercial success.

-And, at this juncture of his life, Dewis was to encounter another antagonist.
-His son-in-law, Jérôme Ottoz, was also a recipient of the Chevalier de la Légion d’Honneur – recognition for his accomplishments in business.
-He resented his talented and (gallingly) more famous beau-père (father-in-law).
-Jérôme possessed a demeanor reminiscent of Isidore's and, as such, dominated the timid artist... at one point talking Dewis out of accepting a lucrative offer of sponsorship by another Parisian art dealer.
+Dewis's son-in-law, Jérôme Ottoz, was also a recipient of the Chevalier de la Légion d’Honneur – recognition for his accomplishments in business.
+He is thought to have resented his talented and more famous father-in-law.
+Jérôme possessed a demeanor reminiscent of Isidore's and, as such, dominated the timid artist, even at one point talking Dewis out of accepting a lucrative offer of sponsorship by another Parisian art dealer.

 Eventually, Dewis reconciled himself to his fate.
 And, happily so.
 He was perfectly content painting what he wanted to paint... and not producing what was in fashion or what art promoters thought would "sell."
 He was free to experiment with different techniques, as daughter Yvonne recalled:

 He tried the impressionist style and the pointille and the heavy brush stroke – improving every time – but always his coloring, regardless of his method, was gorgeous.
 His skies were breathtaking and his water flowing on and on carrying you along in a dream.

 He told his family, "I paint as the bird sings" – for the pure joy of expressing his emotions.